-After your appraisal, you’ll know what kind of stone/cut you have, the total carat weight, precious metal, ring style, as well as any unique ring features.
-These will be your selling points that will get you the best offer for your ring.
+After your appraisal, you’ll know what kind of stone/cut you have, the total carat weight, precious metal, ring style, and any unique features that could make it more valuable.
+These are the selling points that will get you the best offer for your ring.

-There are a lot of options when it comes to selling jewelry.
-But not all options are recommended.
+There are a lot of options when it comes to selling jewelry, but not all of them are good ones.

 A lot of people consider pawn shops first because they know they’ll get fast cash.
 Here’s why that’s not the best idea: pawn shops aren’t trained in diamond and precious stone value.
 They won’t be able to assess the true value of your ring, so they won’t be able to give you the best offer.
 Plus, it’s their job to acquire your items in a way that assures a profit for them.
-Pawn shops need to acquire items at a cost low enough to rationalize their own low resell price.
+Pawn shops need to acquire items at a cost low enough to still make a profit from their own low resale prices.

 One benefit of selling on eBay is the large buying audience.
 One downside, however, is the lack of physical presence.
 A picture of a ring certainly doesn’t do it justice and isn’t enough to rationalize a high price tag.
-If you end up pricing your ring too high, it may not sell.
+If you price your ring higher than what these buyers are accustomed to, it may not sell at all.

-This is your best bet when it comes to selling your jewelry, for a few reasons.
+This is your best bet when it comes to selling your jewelry, for several reasons.
 First, professional jewelry buyers are trained in jewelry value and worth.
-Note that not all jewelry stores are certified to buy jewelry.
-Look for places with credentials.
+Not all jewelry stores are certified to buy jewelry, so look for places with credentials.
 GIA Graduate Gemologists have the most prestigious credentials in the industry, as well as extensive knowledge of stones and diamonds.
 These are the people that will be able to pick up on the valuable characteristics of your ring and offer you the best deal.

-Most reputable jewelry buyers are insured and bonded, with a safe and secure buying process.
-When selling to a professional buyer, you will usually get a cash offer within just a few days.
+Also, most reputable jewelry buyers are insured and bonded, with a safe and secure buying process.
+Perhaps best of all, when selling to a professional buyer, you will usually get a cash offer within just a few days.

 When it comes down to it, selling your ring after a divorce can be a freeing process.
-By following the three simple steps above, you’ll be able to step into the new phase of your life with some closure, peace of mind, and even with some extra bucks in your pocket!
+By following the three simple steps above, you’ll be able to begin the new phase of your life with some closure, peace of mind, and even with some extra cash in your pocket!

 About the author: Danny Shaftel is GIA-trained Owner and Manager of Diamond Buyers, headquartered in Houston, Texas.
 As an expert in diamonds and colored stones, Danny helps clients through diamond and gemstone assessment and buying per market values.
 For more resources and tips on selling jewelry, visit www.diamondbuyers.com.